golang/proposal/design/go2draft-contracts.md

   to support type arguments that do not already satisfy the contract, such as, for example, defining an `==` operator in terms of an `Equal` method, or vice-versa.
-* No parameterization on non-type values such as constants This arises most obviously for arrays, where it might sometimes be convenient to write `type Matrix(type n int) [n][n]float64`.
+* No parameterization on non-type values such as constants.
+  This arises most obviously for arrays, where it might sometimes be convenient to write `type Matrix(type n int) [n][n]float64`.
   It might also sometimes be useful to specify significant values for